 Mon October 1, 2012

-Will The Debates Decide The Winner?
-It's Debatable
+Will The Debates Determine The Outcome?
+History Says It's Debatable

 Originally published on Mon October 1, 2012 2:20 pm

 The candidates have gone through the primaries and caucuses, the delegate counts and the conventions.
 At this point, they're traveling the country, trying to make their case.
 Now comes the most widely anticipated event in the race for the White House: the presidential debates.

 Perhaps 60 million people are expected to tune in to the first one Wednesday at the University of Denver.
 The campaigns of both President Barack Obama and challenger Mitt Romney acknowledge that the debates could make a huge difference in determining the winner.

 In the past, whether the race was thought to be close — as it was with George W. Bush and Al Gore in 2000 — or seemingly en route to a blow out — as it was in 1984 with Ronald Reagan and Walter Mondale — there was agreement on both sides that the debates could very well settle this thing once and for all.

 And sometimes they do, especially when there's one galvanizing moment — or a candidate who exceeds expectations.